> Joseph Taylor > Songs > Sprig o’ Thyme

 I learned this song, in thoroughly appropriate trad fashion, from my mother.
 There are a lot of songs in the Irish, English and Scottish folk traditions that are based on a similar theme, with thyme signifying innocence/virginity.
 However, I haven’t come across this particular version anywhere else.

-Coope Boyes & Simpson sang The Sprig of Thyme in 1998 on their No Masters CD Hindsight with almost identical words as Joseph Taylor sang.
+Coope Boyes & Simpson sang The Sprig of Thyme in 1998 on their No Masters CD Hindsight with words almost identical to Joseph Taylor’s.
+This track was also included in 1999 on their anthology What We Sing.
 They noted:

 From Joseph Taylor of Saxby All Saints, Linconshire, one of Barry [Coope]’s favourite singers—not only for the quality of his voice and performance but also for the fact that he sang for money.
 His repertoire of songs has been used by numerous Revival luminaries.
 This song is from one of the earliest recordings of English traditional songs on wax cylinders made by Percy Grainger in July 1906.